Pilsertech/EmbeddingServer/README.md

-# 🚀 EmbeddingServer - Quick Start Guide
+# 🚀 EmbeddingServer - Dual-Channel Embedding Server

 ## What You Now Have

-A **standalone, high-performance TCP embedding server** that:
+A **standalone, dual-channel embedding server** that:
+- 🔌 Serves embeddings over **TCP** (OVNT protocol) for maximum speed
+- 🌐 Serves embeddings over **HTTP REST API** (HelixDB compatible on port 8699)
-- Uses the same OVNT protocol as your main server
+- ⚡ Uses the same OVNT protocol as your main server for TCP
-- Serves embeddings over TCP (not HTTP) for maximum speed
+- 🎯 Compatible with HelixDB's local embedding requirements
-- Can be deployed independently
+- 📦 Can be deployed independently
-- Is used by `helix_mcp_server` for embedding generation
+- 🔗 Used by `helix_mcp_server` for embedding generation

 ## Directory Structure